Blood type (non-human)

 Animal erythrocytes have cell surface antigens that undergo polymorphism and give rise to blood types.
-Antigens from the human ABO blood group system are also found in apes and Old World monkeys, and the types trace back to the origin of humanoids.
+Antigens from the human ABO blood group system are also found in apes and Old World monkeys, and the types trace back to the origin of anthropoids.
 Other animal blood sometimes agglutinates (to varying levels of intensity) with human blood group reagents, but the structure of the blood group antigens in animals is not always identical to those typically found in humans.
 The classification of most animal blood groups therefore uses different blood typing systems to those used for classification of human blood.

 Simian blood groups

 Two categories of blood groups, human-type and simian-type, have been found in apes and monkeys, and they can be tested by methods established for grouping human blood.
 Data is available on blood groups of common chimpanzees, baboons, and macaques.

 Rh blood group

 The Rh system is named after the rhesus monkey, following experiments by Karl Landsteiner and Alexander S. Wiener, which showed that rabbits, when immunised with rhesus monkey red cells, produce an antibody that also agglutinates the red blood cells of many humans.